jentery/SWDemo/_output_documents/509 W22 Podcast assignment.md

 url: .nan

 ---

+*by Jason Wiens*

 ENGLISH 509 REMEDIATING THE ARCHIVE
 PODCAST ASSIGNMENT

-Due: Friday January 7 Value: 20% of your final grade
+Due: Friday January 7
+Value: 20% of your final grade

 In groups of three, you will record a podcast during Block Week that engages in some way with archival literary audio.
 Each podcast will be